Featured Bible Study Program

 9. Colossians (Epistles)

-The fourth group begins with the first 5 books of the Prophets (5 of 17) and continues in rotation through the remaining Pauline Epistles (7 of 14) in the New Testament (Please note some dispute the authorship of Hebrews, but the argument offers little value as our position for our study purpose).
+The third subgroup begins with the first 5 books of the Prophets (5 of 17) and continues in rotation through the remaining Pauline Epistles (7 of 14) in the New Testament (Please note some dispute the authorship of Hebrews, but the argument offers little value as our position for our study purpose).

 1. Isaiah6 (Prophets) 49 broadcasts with 219 tracks